-UTHealth
+UTHealth Houston

-Established in 1972 by The University of Texas System Board of Regents, The University of Texas Health Science Center at Houston (UTHealth) is Houston's health university and Texas' resource for health care education, innovation, scientific discovery, and excellence in patient care.
+Established in 1972 by The University of Texas System Board of Regents, UTHealth Houston is Texas' resource for health care education, innovation, scientific discovery, and excellence in patient care.

-The most comprehensive academic health center in the region, UTHealth is home to Cizik School of Nursing, McGovern Medical School, and schools of biomedical informatics, biomedical sciences, dentistry, and public health.
+One of the most comprehensive academic health centers in the nation, UTHealth Houston is home to Cizik School of Nursing, McGovern Medical School, and schools of biomedical informatics, biomedical sciences, dentistry, and public health.

-As a comprehensive health science university, the mission

-of UTHealth is to educate health science professionals, discover and translate advances in the biomedical and social sciences, and model the best practices in clinical care and public health.
+As a comprehensive health science university, the mission of UTHealth Houston is to educate health science professionals, discover and translate advances in the biomedical and social sciences, and model the best practices in clinical care and public health.

-Patient care facilities include UTHealth Harris County Psychiatric Center, the leading provider of inpatient psychiatric care in Houston, serving more than 9,000 children, adolescents, and adults each year while training the next generation of behavioral health specialists.
+Patient care facilities include the UTHealth Houston Behaviorial Sciences Campus, which includes the UTHealth Houston Harris County Psychiatric Center and the John S. Dunn Behavioral Sciences Center at UTHealth Houston.
+The combined facilities are the leading provider of inpatient psychiatric care in Houston, serving more than 9,000 children, adolescents, and adults each year while training the next generation of behavioral health specialists.

-More than 2,000 health care professionals also provide quality, compassionate care at UT Physicians, the clinical practice of McGovern Medical School; UT Dentists, the clinical practice of the School of Dentistry; UT Health Services, the clinical practice of Cizik School of Nursing; and UTHealth Neurosciences, a comprehensive program with nationally recognized leaders in all areas of neurological conditions.
+More than 2,000 health care professionals also provide quality, compassionate care at UT Physicians, the clinical practice of McGovern Medical School; UT Dentists, the clinical practice of the School of Dentistry; UT Health Services, the clinical practice of Cizik School of Nursing; and UTHealth Houston Neurosciences, a comprehensive program with nationally recognized leaders in all areas of neurological conditions.